 For those of you who are eager to make progress in your communities in the meantime, there are several Connect Illinois funding opportunities available to support your efforts:

-• Connect Illinois Round 3: The state is accepting applications on a rolling basis from communities and internet service providers for grants of up to $10 million to deploy new or upgrade existing broadband networks that will meet at least one core goal: connect homes, businesses, and community anchor institutions in unserved or underserved areas; advance social and economic opportunity or solve a specific problem; or foster digital access and equity in urban locations.
-The next application deadline is October 2.
-Complete NOFO information is available here.
+• Connect Illinois Round 3: The state has been accepting applications on a rolling basis from communities and internet service providers for grants of up to $10 million to deploy new or upgrade existing broadband networks that will meet at least one core goal: connect homes, businesses, and community anchor institutions in unserved or underserved areas; advance social and economic opportunity or solve a specific problem; or foster digital access and equity in urban locations.
+Connect Illinois Round 3 deadline is January 1, 2024.

 • Digital Equity Capacity Kickstarter (DECK) Grant Program: Communities and organizations can apply for project-specific grants averaging between $30,000 to $50,000 to achieve certain digital equity outcomes – such as local outreach and engagement, expanded digital navigator capacity, expanded public access, or feasibility studies to better understand needs and opportunities.
 This new initiative is designed to help equip Illinoisans with the skills and tools they’ll need to take full advantage of the benefits of high-speed internet service as it’s deployed throughout the state.
 NOFO information is available here.